MuGdxy/muda/README.md

 ### Copy Headers

-Because **muda** is header-only, just copy the `src/muda/` folder to your project, set the include directory, and then everything is done.
+Because **muda** is header-only, copy the `src/muda/` folder to your project, set the include directory, and everything is done.

 ### Macro